Calls for calm amid ‘disgraceful scenes’ after children injured in knife attack

 The scene of the incident is close to Irish language-medium primary school Gaelscoil Cholaiste Mhuire.

-A Garda public order unit was deployed in the area around Parnell Square, Parnell Street and O’Connell Street as protesters gathered and some became involved in scuffles with officers, while others threw bottles.
+A Garda public order unit was deployed in the area around Parnell Square, Parnell Street and O’Connell Street as protesters started to scuffles with officers and flares and fireworks were thrown at the Garda cordon.

-People also fired flares and fireworks at the Garda cordon, and the Luas transport system came under attack.
+As the violence escalated, a bus and car were set on fire on O’Connell Bridge in the heart of the city centre.

 Ms McEntee said: “A thuggish and manipulative element must not be allowed to use an appalling tragedy to wreak havoc.